loftierthoughts/DMLogger/README.md

 ## Introduction

-DMLogger is replacement for standard OS X's NSLog() loggin method.
+DMLogger is replacement for standard OS X's NSLog() logging method.
 It was created to make a log debugging routine more simple, more informative and faster than it currently is with NSLog.

 It allows you to set a default level of logging (trace,debug,info,warning,error or fatal) and print out only interesting message based on your application development stage.